-A doctoral committee of at least four faculty members will be in place by the time the student undertakes her/his dissertation proposal.
+A doctoral committee of at least four faculty members will be in place by the time the student undertakes their dissertation proposal.
 Students may have a maximum of six committee members.
 The committee will consist of at least three members from the School of Information Studies and a faculty member with appropriate expertise from outside the School.
 All doctoral committees shall be chaired by a major professor from the SOIS graduate faculty.
 Approval of the dissertation proposal, which ordinarily should occur within two semesters after successfully passing the preparatory essays, allows a student to proceed toward completion of the dissertation.

 After submission of a reading copy of the dissertation to the student’s doctoral committee, the candidate and the major professor will schedule a committee meeting for the purpose of undertaking an oral defense of the dissertation work by the candidate.
 At the conclusion of the candidate’s oral remarks, the dissertation committee will vote on passing the candidate’s dissertation work.
 A majority of the committee must vote to approve the dissertation and recommend granting of the Doctor of Philosophy degree.